 SDS Legislation and Statutory Guidance

 The Social Care (Self-directed Support) (Scotland) Act 2013 became law in 2014.
 This is the legislation that set up self directed support.
-To understand what this law means in practise, the Scottish Government published guidance that came along with the legislation.
+To understand what this law means in practice, the Scottish Government published guidance that came along with the legislation.
 This is Statutory Guidance, which means this needs to be taken into account by Local Authorities (Councils) when they are implementing Self-directed Support (SDS) in their area.
 The latest version of the Guidance was published in November 2022 and can be accessed at the Resource link at the bottom of this page.

 - The calculation and payment of Direct Payments under Option 1